jamalex/class_tree_proof/README.md

 3. All nodes of a given level?
 4. All leaf nodes?

-The question then is how to re-encode the first tree into a *different* tree, so that the equivalent of question (0A) takes at most 1 query.
+The question then is how to re-encode the first tree into a *different* tree, so that the equivalent of question (A) takes at most 1 query.
 As I was writing this I panicked and thought it was a trivial problem, but you don't know the class in advance!
 So you can't answer this in one query by for example asking if both the student and the teacher are children of the class -- you don't *which* class to ask this about, so in the worst case you'd have to make one query